19PHOBOSS98/Minecraft-Aim-Assisted-Ship-Controller-ValkyrienSkies2-ComputerCraft/README.md

 (minecraft_tick = 0.05sec)

 I also found that Autocannon projectiles don't experience the effects of gravity or drag so they travel in a straight line without slowing down.

+## NOTES
+ValkyrienSkies2:Computers adds a peripheral called a [Ship Radar](https://github.com/TechTastic/ValkyrienComputers/wiki/Ship-Radar).
+As the name suggests, I used it along with Create:BigCannons' Autocannons to get this to work.

+You might notice that the aim drifts a bit while orbiting a target...
+I think this has to do with the way I set Ms. Glare's PID gains (I haven't set the Integral gains).
+For now I'm happy with how she came out :)

 ## Prerequisits
 You might need to read up on these topics before diving in the code.
 Here are some videos that should help you get started: